tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 Note that it is not necessary to check if the index exists prior to removing it.

+For an empty table (such as a fresh one), it is recommended to use `remove_index` in a single-transaction migration, combining it with other operations that don't require `disable_ddl_transaction!`.

 ## Adding indexes

-If you need to add a unique index please keep in mind there is the possibility of existing duplicates being present in the database.
+If you need to add a unique index, please keep in mind there is the possibility of existing duplicates being present in the database.
 This means that should always _first_ add a migration that removes any duplicates, before adding the unique index.

-When adding an index make sure to use the method `add_concurrent_index` instead of the regular `add_index` method.
+When adding an index to a non-empty table make sure to use the method `add_concurrent_index` instead of the regular `add_index` method.
 The `add_concurrent_index` method automatically creates concurrent indexes when using PostgreSQL, removing the need for downtime.
-To use this method you must disable transactions by calling the method `disable_ddl_transaction!` in the body of your migration class like
+To use this method, you must disable transactions by calling the method `disable_ddl_transaction!` in the body of your migration class like
 so: